Skip to main content

 Newcastle University made a Nature Positive Pledge in December 2022.
 To be a Nature Positive institution, Newcastle University needs to restore the species and ecosystems that have been harmed by the impacts of our university and the activities we conduct.

-We also need to enhance our positive impact on nature, there are 4 main steps that Nature Positive Universities outline as a pathway to achieve this:
+We also need to enhance our positive impact on nature, the pledge outlines four key steps required for an institution to become Nature Positive which include:

 1. Assess our baseline